Why So Few Tropical Storms and Hurricanes in Costa Rica?

 - TROPICAL STORM – 63 – 118 km/h or 39 – 73 mph

 - TROPICAL CYCLONE – Over 118 km/h or 73 mph.
-Tropical Cyclones are known by many names, such as:
+Tropical cyclones go by several names depending on the region:

 – Hurricane (Atlantic Ocean or NE Pacific Ocean)